 Easy Cacao Nut Date Energy Balls

 I have never been a great fan of dried fruits.
-If they were present and if I was in the mood, I ate them.
-In Ramadan, there is an abundance of dates, in a wide variety of flavors, and after much consumption, they are now a favorite snack food.
-A very kind Sister, Maryam, gifted me two large containers of Deglet Nour dates from Tunisia.
-These are probably my third favorite dates after, a similar variety, but from Algeria, and superior to those two, is a variety from Saudi Arabia.
+If they were present and if in the mood, I ate them.
+In Ramadan, there is a large variety of date palm present at Iftars.
+So, after much consumption, they are now a favorite snack food.
+Sister Maryam gifted me two large containers of Deglet Nour.
+A date palm from Tunisia.
+Among the date palm, these are my third favorite after, a similar variety, but from Algeria.
+However, superior to both is a species from Saudi Arabia.

 Spread Love, Peace, and Cheer, insha’Allaah.